giovannipds/hello-graphql/README.md

 }
 ```

-- last parameter to return only the last 2 items
+- last parameter to return only the last 2 items, there are also skip and take arguments
 - first paramter to return the first N items
 - The changes to the API are made through Mutations (updating, creating, deleting).
 They always start with the Mutation keyword